microsoft/AccountGuard/Security/Storage/README.md

 Introduction
 ------------

-Purpose of this document is to provide instructions on how to create a storage account in Azure and encrypt the data using secured keys stored in Azure KeyVault.
+The purpose of this document is to provide instructions on how to create a storage account in Azure and encrypt the data using secured keys stored in Azure KeyVault.
 We will be using Azure PowerShell Cmdlets to accomplish this.

-We will provide step-by-step instructions on how to accomplish this with an explanation of what is being done in a particular step.
-This will be followed by complete script.
+Below are the step-by-step instructions and an explanation of each step.
+You will also find a complete powershell script.

 Instructions
 ------------